top of page

 Many meetings exist because decisions, ownership, or next steps aren’t clear.

-• meetings for decisions, risks, trade-offs, escalations
+• Use meetings for decisions, risks, trade-offs, and escalations.

-• end with owner + due date
+• End with an owner and due date.

 If your system depends on you being “on” all day, it will eventually break.